joselicht90/JustPlay_Demo/README.md

 # Just Play Demo

 Welcome to the "Just Play Demo" Flutter app repository!
-This repository contains the source code for the demo app that I was tasked to build as a tecnical test.
+This repository contains the source code for the demo app that I was tasked to build as a technical test.
 ## Prerequisites

 Before you begin, make sure you have the following prerequisites installed on your system: